openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 - **Prerequisites:**
  - **Tier 1:** None
 - **Description:** You have a special gift: it might be the result of your heritage, a close encounter with magical energy, or the result of years of training with a master.
 In any case, although you do not necessarily possess the aptitude to work extraordinary powers for yourself or create a desired effect with your physical capabilities alone, you are able to reliably replicate a single boon.
 - **Effect:** When you choose this feat, choose one boon that you do not have the requisite attribute to invoke.
 The cost of this feat is equal to the power level of the chosen boon.
 You can invoke the chosen boon despite lacking the necessary attribute.
 For invocation rolls, treat your attribute score as the power level of the boon.
-If the boons has multiple attribute prerequisite options, you choose one attribute when you take this feat.
+If the boon has multiple attribute prerequisite options, you choose one attribute when you take this feat.
 Additionally,

 \page